LucaFilipozzi/keycloak-extensions/restricted-admin-resources-request-filter/README.md

 and delete users, or modifying their attributes (firstName, etc.).

-Unfortunately, it is not possible to introduce additional authorization scopes as the classes that would need overriding are implemented using Java service provider interfaces (SPIs).
+Unfortunately, it is not possible to introduce additional authorization scopes as the classes that would need overriding are not implemented using Java service provider interfaces (SPIs).
 This leaves two options:
    * option 1 - implement an alternate admin UI, with new Resources
    * option 2 - apply access controls in the current ADMIN_V2 UI and